athulpython/weatherapp/README.md

 # Weather app

-weather for cheking current location weather reports with in one click.
+Almost everyone uses a weather app to check the current weather conditions in their area and the weather conditions in other parts of the world.
+An effective weather app displays temperature, humidity, precipitation, wind speed, and other key weather parameters.

 ## Frontend